In South Dakota, texting while driving is illegal. But there are currently no restrictions on talking on the phone while operating a vehicle.

-South Dakota's texting law prohibits all drivers from using a wireless communication device to write, send, or read a text message (or any other text-based communications) while operating a vehicle.
+South Dakota's texting law prohibits all drivers from using a wireless communication device to write, send, or read a text message (or any other text-based communication) while operating a vehicle.

 South Dakota's texting ban includes a number of exceptions.
 The restriction doesn't apply to drivers who are: